sushislicer/testrepo3/documents/project.md

 ### Week 3: Semantic Layer & Logic
 *   **Goal:** Integrate CLIPSeg and the Control Logic.
 *   **Task:**
-    1. Run CLIPSeg on the input image.
+    1. Render each Point‑E generation from 3 viewpoints (input + 120° + 240°) and run CLIPSeg on those renders.
     2. Mask the variance cloud.
     3. Compute the centroid of the remaining "red" points.
     4. Output a text command: "Recommended Action: Move Camera [Left/Right/Up] by X degrees."